-At the age of sixty-five, Winston Churchill achieved his lifelong dream, becoming Prime Minister of the United Kingdom on May 10, 1940.
-Less than a year into World War II, Britain was on the brink of defeat:
+At the age of sixty-five, he achieved his lifelong dream, becoming Prime Minister of the United Kingdom on May 10, 1940.
+Less than a year into World War II, Britain was on the brink of defeat.
+In The Splendid and the Vile, the brilliant nonfiction author Erik Larson gives us an intimate view of Winston Churchill in WWII.
+But it didn’t start off easily for him:

 - The British public, its military leaders, and Churchill himself lived in fear, day after day, of an imminent Nazi invasion.